-Distribution: Occurring in the Olympic and Cascade Mountains of Washington; Yukon Territory south to California, east to Alberta, Montana, and Idaho.
+Distribution: Occurring in the Olympics and Cascades mountains in Washington; Yukon Territory to California, east to Alberta, Montana, and Idaho.

 Habitat: Meadows and open, often rocky slopes, where moist, at mid- to high elevations in the mountains.